alloc/wana/README.md

 ## API Reference

-The entirety of `wana` is 5 functions:
+The entirety of `wana` is 7 functions:
 - `o` for making observables
 - `auto` for reactive effects
+- `watch` for listening to deep changes
+- `untracked` for unobserved access
 - `withAuto` for reactive components
 - `useAuto` for easy `auto` calls in components
 - `useO` for observable component state